mrjex/Global-City-Streaming/docs/README-EQUATOR-ANALYSIS.md

 ## Hypothesis
 > The closer to the equator a city is, the higher the average temperature is

 In essence, this project explores and validates this hypothesis through data analysis and mathematical modeling.
 Below, the formula which I came up with for plotting a logarithmic trend for the expected temperature, making it adjustable to a fixed value as the maximal Y-value.
-I had a hypothesis that the closer to the equator that a geopgraphical location is, the hotter the temperature generally is.
-But I didn't assume this trend to be linear, but rather have a similar curvature as `general learning or progression curves`, in the sense when an individual starts with a pursuit of becoming great at something, that person experience significant and visible progression in the beginning, but that apparent progress wears off over time, and instead of improving 10% per week as one did in the beginning, only a 0.1% improvement is `actualized`.
-Furthermore, in the context of that particular project, I inituitively made the assumption that cities closer to the north and south poles of Earth (the ones furthest away from the equator) are colder, but they aren't `that much colder`.
-For instance, Sweden, which is close to the north pole is `undoutebly` colder than Spain, and the difference in temperature isn't of the expected magnitude.
-Hence, I concluded that a linear relationship between a geographical location's distance to the equator (X) and it's temperature (Y) shouldn't be expressed as a linear relationship.
+I had a hypothesis that the closer to the equator that a geographical location is, the hotter the temperature generally is.
+But I didn't assume this trend to be linear, but rather have a similar curvature as typical skill acquisition or growth curves—in the sense that when an individual begins the pursuit of mastering a skill, they experience rapid and noticeable progress early on, but that apparent progress slows over time, and instead of improving 10% per week as they did initially, only a 0.1% improvement is actually achieved.
+Furthermore, in the context of that particular project, I intuitively made the assumption that cities closer to the north and south poles of Earth (the ones furthest away from the equator) are colder, but they aren't drastically colder.
+For instance, Sweden, which is close to the north pole, is undeniably colder than Spain, but the difference in temperature isn't of the expected magnitude.
+Hence, I concluded that a geographical location's distance to the equator (X) and its temperature (Y) shouldn't be expressed as a linear relationship

 ## Geographic Basis